faranalytics/network-services/examples/tls_encryption_and_client_auth/README.md

 }
 ```

-Create a `net.Socket` and use it to create a Service.
-Use the Service in order to create a `ServiceA` Service API and a `ServiceB` Service App.
+#### Create a `net.Socket` and use it to create a Service.

+You will use the Service in order to create a `ServiceA` Service API instance and a `ServiceB` Service App instance.

 ```ts
 const socket = tls.connect({